 Which preinstalled Apple apps cannot be deleted?

 Some apps are so fundamental to the way iOS works that Apple doesn't let you 'delete' them, even in the limited way permitted under iOS 10.
 These include:

 - App Store

 - Find My iPhone

-If you are really really obsessive about this stuff (or if you have icons you really want to hide from prying eyes, perhaps a dating app or something embarrassing) there is a solution.
+If you're really obsessive about this stuff (or if you have icons you really want to hide from prying eyes, perhaps a dating app or something embarrassing), there is a solution.
 You just need to change your iPhone wallpaper to the same colour as the folder, and create an icon that is also the same colour.

 Here's how to hide Apple apps.
 Each of these steps is a bit convoluted so we'll explain in more detail below.